bd808/quips/README.md

 -------------------

 This service is currently running in [Wikimedia Tool Labs][] as the [bash][] tool.
-It uses an Elasticsearch server hosted in the [stashbot][] project of [Wikimedia Labs][].
-The stashbot project uses a [Logstash][] server and its [irc input plugin][] to collect messages from various IRC channels.
-The Logstash instance uses some custom rules to look for messages in the IRC channels that start with `!bash` and adds them to a special Elasticsearch index.
-That same index was bootstrapped with a [list of quips][] that were salvaged from the former bugzilla.wikimedia.org server.
+It uses an [Elasticsearch][] index maintained by [stashbot][] and hosted in Tool Labs.
+Stashbot collects messages from various IRC channels and looks for messages that start with `!bash`.
+The index was bootstrapped with a [list of quips][] that were salvaged from the former bugzilla.wikimedia.org server.

 Credits